Xata/mw-website-dev/README.md

 I wanted the geocities feeling of just making a website without learning a framework first.

-Thank you for checking this out!
+Thank you for checking this out!!

 ## License